Gainesville Brain Injury Lawyer

 - Loss of consortium

 - Emotional distress

 - Funeral expenses

-How much is your brain injury case worth?
+How much is your Gainesville brain injury case worth?
 It depends on the seriousness of your trauma and how it ultimately affects your life.
 The more severe and debilitating a brain injury is, the higher the value of a related injury claim.
 Allen Law Firm, P.A. will work closely with leading accident and injury experts to make sure that your brain injury case is valued properly.
-Our personal injury attorneys in Gainesville will fight to recover a full and fair financial award for you.
+Our Gainesville brain injury attorneys will fight to recover a full and fair financial award for you.

 Time Limits For Pursuing Compensation For a Traumatic Brain Injury

 Florida limits the amount of time accident victims have to file a civil claim and pursue compensation for their injuries.
 In most cases, the statute of limitations for personal injury lawsuits is four years.
 The clock starts to tick the moment you get hurt or when you discover your brain injury – whichever is later.

 You’ll have less time to act if a government entity is involved or you are pursuing damages through a wrongful death claim.

 While there may be situations that permit additional time to file a claim, those are few and far between.
 You risk losing everything and walking away with nothing at all if you miss the deadline that applies to your case.
 Four years can fly by before you know it.
 Don’t let well-deserved money slip away.
 Call our experienced Gainesville brain injury attorneys for help immediately.

 Schedule a Free Consultation With Our Gainesville Brain Injury Lawyers